 The main mill building was never extended, other than a small roofed area at the south end, so the building we see today is essentially what was originally built.
 In the 1920s an additional building was constructed between the mill and the railway to provide additional storage.
 This building still exists and is now accessed from Clough Bank, rather than the mill yard.

 The mill was built to spin cotton, there was no weaving.
-In 1898 it was amalgamated with other Bollington mills to become the Fine Spinners & Doublers Association Ltd. In early 1948 it was converted from cotton to become a silk-throwing and winding mill1.
+In 1898 it was amalgamated with other Bollington mills to become a part of the Fine Spinners & Doublers Association Ltd. In early 1948 it was converted from cotton to become a silk-throwing and winding mill1.
 FSDA became part of the Courtaulds group and, for a while, processed man-made fibres at Adelphi.
 This was not a success and the mill closed in 1970.

 Today Adelphi is a hive of activity, being fully occupied by modern businesses mostly providing services to the pharmaceutical industry (one of the largest, AstraZenneca, is based nearby), and IT users.